prototypefund/Digital_Bargeld-docs/index.rst

 Operator Handbook
 -----------------

-The *Operator Handbook* is for people who want to run a mint or a merchant.
+The *Operator Handbook* is for people who want to run a exchange or a merchant.
 It focuses on how to install, configure and run the required software.

 .. toctree::
   :maxdepth: 2

-  impl-mint
+  impl-exchange
   impl-merchant